iamhypnotist/iamhypnotist.github.io/_posts/2023-01-20-messi-ronaldo.markdown

 ---
 I have a favorite Telegram chat with my university friends where we discuss football every day.
 And we have one topic that never fails to spark heated debates - Cristiano Ronaldo vs Lionel Messi.

-Recently, while browsing online for new and interesting ways to analyze the game, I came across the website understat.com.
+Recently, while browsing online for new and interesting ways to analyze the game, I came across the website [understat.com](https://understat.com).
 To my surprise, the site offered advanced analytics for the top 5 championships and for all players over the past 10 seasons.

 Being an avid learner of the R programming language, specifically in the areas of visualization and exploratory data analysis (EDA), I couldn't resist the opportunity to dive into this data and see what insights I could gain.

-After spending some time exploring the data, I decided to focus on the two biggest legends of the game: Cristiano Ronaldo and Lionel Messi.
-Using EDA techniques, I was able to compare their advanced metrics such as expected goals (xG), expected assists (xA), and expected goals plus assists (xG+xA) over the past 10 seasons.

-To share my findings with others, I created a notebook in Google Colab that can be accessed here: https://colab.research.google.com/drive/1a7EyHOB5QXB_sUr7oN382d_GrCxsAf_0?usp=sharing.
+To share my findings with others, I created a notebook in Google Colab that can be accessed here: [colab link](https://colab.research.google.com/drive/1a7EyHOB5QXB_sUr7oN382d_GrCxsAf_0?usp=sharing) .
 For those who are not familiar with notebooks, I wanted to give a couple of tips on how to navigate and view the notebook:

 - To view the plots and charts, you will need to run the command "Runtime - Run all".
 - To easily navigate through the notebook, you can use the table of contents located on the top left corner of the screen.